y-lohse/bjj/_posts/2014-10-02-cph14-trip-review.md

 [Taking][george1] [lessons][george2] from **David George**, a DLR black belt, was very funny in the sense that his moves were incredibly similar to those of [David Pierre-Louis][dpl].
 Same cleaness, same spot on explanations but with a touch of british humor.
 His set of DLR attacks was interesting but his [class on leg locks][leglocks] is what stuck with me most, as it was my first real lesson on the matter.

-**Inghtor Vladimarsson** taught one BJJ class [that I attended][ingthor], but while interesting I wasn’t quite as blown away as with most other coaches.
+**Ingthor Vladimarsson** taught one BJJ class [that I attended][ingthor], but while interesting I wasn’t quite as blown away as with most other coaches.
 He however easily wins the Best Playlist Prize.
 I heard lots of great things about **Eric Bydairk**’s wrestling classes, but they were sequential and I was on the plane during the first one so I rested during his classes.
 I’ll learn wrestling next time.

 ***